Medical expert of the article

 Piperacillin-Tazobactam |

-If gram-negative microorganisms are detected, fluoroquinolone preparations are prescribed.
-In difficult cases, combined therapy is used - for example, Carbapenem, Metronidazole and Vancomycin.
+If gram-negative microorganisms are detected, fluoroquinolone drugs are prescribed.
+In complex cases, combination therapy is used - for example, Carbapenem, Metronidazole and Vancomycin.

 Physiotherapy treatment

-Further, for the treatment of acute sialadenitis, the doctor may prescribe:
+Further, to treat acute sialadenitis, the doctor may prescribe:

-- Ultraviolet irradiation of the affected area begins with two biodoses, then increases by 1 biodose, bringing up to 6 biodoses.
-Procedures are performed every two days.
+- Ultraviolet irradiation of the affected area begins with two biodoses, then increases by 1 biodose, bringing it to 6 biodoses.
+The procedures are performed every two days.

-- Fluctuorization on the infiltrate zone is carried out in sessions of 8-10 minutes.
+- Fluctuation of the infiltrate zone is carried out in sessions of 8-10 minutes.
 The course of therapy includes 10 sessions.

-- After eliminating the signs of an acute inflammatory process, in order to accelerate the resorption of the infiltrate, the following are used:
+- After eliminating the signs of acute inflammation, in order to accelerate the resorption of the infiltrate, the following is used:

-- Infrared irradiation in sessions of 20 minutes, a course of 10-12 sessions.
+- Infrared irradiation in 20-minute sessions, in a course of 10-12 sessions.

-To alleviate the pain syndrome, laser therapy is recommended for a duration of 2-3 minutes, a course of 8 to 10 sessions.
+To relieve pain, it is recommended to undergo laser therapy lasting 2-3 minutes, in a course of 8 to 10 sessions.

 Salivary gland massage for sialadenitis

 Massage movements such as stroking, point pressure, and myoextensive kneading are used.
-The procedure is carried out with clean hands, you can use sterile surgical gloves.
+The procedure is performed with clean hands; sterile surgical gloves can be used.

 The salivary glands are massaged with gentle movements, starting from the periphery to the area of the excretory ducts.